epulla/twilio_minimal_video_call_app/Readme.md

 flask --app app/app run
 ```

-3. Finally, execute the following command:
+3. Execute the following command using your app port at the end (by default, flask apps runs on `5000` port):

 ```bash
 ngrok http 5000